More than 70% of Change Initiatives fail, we want you to succeed

 (Bettina Nemeczek, Founder of icoop)

-Dare to leave space for ownership and demand own thinking, co-creating and decision-making.
+Dare to create space for ownership and demand own thinking, co-creating and decision-making.

-What you decide, is yours.
-This represents a leverage in responsibility that lasts.
+This represents a practice and leverage in responsibility that lasts.

 People don't resist to change, they resist being changed (Peter Senge, Fifth Discipline - System Thinking).